 Before signing all required papers, whether you do it online or at a branch, make sure that you agree with the other person on how the account will be managed and what happens should someone overdraft the account.

-Pros and Cons of Having a Joint Bank Account
+Pros and Cons of Joint Bank Accounts

 Just like everything else, joint accounts have their pros and cons.
 Understanding what these are and how they relate to your financial goals and requirements can help you decide if a joint account is an answer to your financial plans.